OzNetNerd/crm/docs/adr/ADR-008-dry-principle-implementation.md

 ---

-**Impact Assessment:** High - This is a foundational code quality decision affecting all future development.
+**Impact Assessment:** High - This establishes universal DRY principles affecting all web application development.

-**Review Required:** Yes - New team members must understand abstraction patterns and DRY principles.
+**Review Required:** Mandatory - All developers must understand and implement these DRY principles in their projects.

 **Next Steps:**
+1. Apply these DRY principles to all new web application projects
-1. Create developer guide for abstraction patterns and DRY principles
+2. Create universal developer guide for abstraction patterns and DRY compliance
-2. Implement code review checklist for DRY compliance
+3. Implement code review processes that enforce DRY principles
-3. Monitor for over-abstraction and adjust patterns as needed
-4. Establish metrics for code duplication detection and prevention
+4. Establish automated tools for code duplication detection across projects
+5. Create project templates that implement these DRY patterns by default